52 Types of Beetles in Washington State

 Because they live deep beneath debris and never come out, they are hard to find without disturbing their habitat.

 One way to ensure you don’t inadvertently hurt one is not to pick up any large rocks or sticks until you are certain nothing lives underneath them!
-We are just getting started on our roll of the numerous types of beetles in Washington state!
+We are just starting our roll of the numerous types of beetles in Washington state!

 27. Firefly